Tommy Lasorda Baseball: Release

 Tommy Lasorda Baseball was first published in Japan by Sega on April 22, 1989, for the Mega Drive under the title Super League and later that year in North America on August 14 as one of the six launch titles for the Genesis.
 It was also released in Europe under its original title.
-Sega signed former MLB player Tommy Lasorda, who was manager of the Los Angeles Dodgers at the time, to endorse the game as part of a marketing campaign to build a library of titles using recognizable names and likenesses of celebrities and athletes emphasizing the more arcade-like experience available on the Genesis.
+Sega signed former MLB player Tommy Lasorda, who was manager of the Los Angeles Dodgers at the time, to endorse the game as part of a marketing campaign to build a library of titles using recognizable names and likenesses of celebrities and athletes emphasizing the arcade experience available on the Genesis.
 An arcade version using the Sega Mega-Tech system was also released in April 1989.
 The original Japanese release features teams that bear resemblance to the 1989 NPB roster.
 The Genesis version was later re-released as a budget title in 1992 as part of the "Sega Classic" line.